Home / Chemo Port Insertion in India

 Why is Chemo Port Insertion Required?

-• The system protects small peripheral veins from harm caused by strong chemotherapy drugs.
+• Protects small arm veins from damage caused by strong chemotherapy drugs.

-• The system decreases pain and anxiety, which result from multiple needle insertions.
+• Reduces pain and anxiety from frequent needle insertions.

-• The system decreases the chances of vein collapse and scarring during extended medical procedures.
+• Reduces the risk of vein collapse and scarring during long treatments.

-• The system enables continuous chemotherapy administration while eliminating the need for repeated cannula insertion.
+• Enables continuous chemotherapy without repeated cannula insertion.

 Chemo Port Insertion